openstack/openstack-manuals/doc/admin-guide-cloud/source/compute_arch.rst

 Compute uses a messaging-based, ``shared nothing`` architecture.
-All major components exist on multiple servers, including the compute, volume, and network controllers, and the object store or image service.
+All major components exist on multiple servers, including the compute, volume, and network controllers, and the Object Storage or Image service.
 The state of the entire system is stored in a database.
-The cloud controller communicates with the internal object store using HTTP, but it communicates with the scheduler, network controller, and volume controller using AMQP (advanced message queuing protocol).
+The cloud controller communicates with the internal object store using HTTP, but it communicates with the scheduler, network controller, and volume controller using Advanced Message Queuing Protocol (AMQP).
 To avoid blocking a component while waiting for a response, Compute uses asynchronous calls, with a callback that is triggered when a response is received.